 - a new, continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)

-You must not leave your house.
-Going outside will infect other people with the virus.
-You can (and should) read the official NHS guidance on staying at home here.
+You must stay at home.
+You should arrange a coronavirus test and read the official NHS guidance on staying at home here.
 Below is a useful guide to how long you should remain in isolation when you, or someone in your house, starts showing symptoms:

-Remember that some people who catch coronavirus will have no symptoms at all and can infect lots of other people without ever knowing that they have caught it themselves.
-So even if you don't have any symptoms at all it is essential that you avoid any unnecessary travel or social contact.
-Just being outside is not enough to protect you - maintain a distance of at least 2 meters from others at all times.
+Remember that some people who catch coronavirus will have no symptoms at all and can infect lots of other people without knowing it.
+Even if you feel well it is essential to follow social distancing guidance.

 While most cases of coronavirus are mild they can pose a serious threat to people who are already vulnerable or have underlying health conditions.
 You should protect these people by: